 The real account of Jesus from the age of twelve to thirty was of increasing “in wisdom and stature, and in favour with God” – not in India, but in Nazareth (Lk 2:52).
 He “came to Nazareth where he had been brought up: and as his custom was, he went into the synagogue on the sabbath day and stood up for to read” (Lk.
 4:16).
 Having rejected the true Jesus of the Bible, New Agers cling to a false Christ who at times appears to them to deepen their delusion.

 They teach that humans are divine and all that is needed is for mankind to “awaken to the god who sleeps at the root of the human being.”
 This is a key New Age belief.
 The few Bible texts they misuse falls apart on scrutiny.
 There is only one True God (Ex 20:3).

-To them sin or evil is a misconception of Judeo-Christian traditions.
+To them, sin or evil is a misconception of Judeo-Christian tradition.
 “The idea of ‘original sin’ is totally false” says John Price “The High Religion has nothing to do with sin, only with the spiritual development of man” (The Super Beings, 12).

 New agers teach that each person must find whatever philosophies that suits them about the afterlife – whether its reincarnation, non-existence or a higher plane of consciousness after death.
 In reincarnation, with each stage, man evolves higher till he becomes a god or ascended master.
 They generally reject the reality of heaven and hell or re-interpret them as being old-fashioned or symbolic.